 4.3.2 Yield parameters

 The 100 kg DAP fertilizer per hectare, SPC + HDAP and RHA + HDAP fertilizer, produced significantly (P=0.05), high panicles per plant, percent filled panicles per plant and grains per panicle during the two years.
 The increases may be attributed to increased photosynthetic rates due to increased translocation of photosynthates to the sinks.
 Similar observations were reported by [44, 45] due to increased NPK fertilizer applications.
 Maurya et al., [46] observed higher growth, yield attributes and nutrient uptake by different rice varieties following increased levels of nitrogen.
-Tirkey et al [17] similarly, reported that application of 120 kg N ha-1, 80 kg P2O5 ha-1 and 40 kg K20 ha-1 significantly, increased plant height, and produced maximum number of tillers, dry matter, leaf area index and maximum grain yield.
+Tirkey et al [17] similarly, reported that application of 120 kg N ha-1, 80 kg P2O5 ha-1 and 40 kg K2O ha-1 significantly increased plant height, and produced maximum number of tillers, dry matter, leaf area index and maximum grain yield.
 The data (Section 3.3) recorded high available Nitrogen (19,000 mg kg−1) and Phosphorus under SPMC (20,000 mg kg−1).
 Phosphorus was additionally supplied through the applied DAP fertilizer, which could have enhanced multiple metabolic and physiological processes throughout the plant’s life cycle.
 Archana et al., [47] reported that higher yields associated at increased levels of phosphorus were possibly due to better root growth and increased uptake of nutrients favoring better crop growth.
-Higher grain yield with application of K2O relative to the control were registered by [48, 49].
+Higher grain yield with application of K2O relative to the control was registered by [48, 49].
 Rice uptake for P and K under RHA amendment was high (Section 3.4).
 This may be associated with influences of the high Silicon (800,000 mg kg−1) in RHA recorded under the current study (Section 3.3).
 The lower PP and GP under sole RHA, rice husks and the control during the 2 years, may be attributed to the low NPK uptake by rice recorded under the treatments (Section 3.4) and associated with the lower available NPK and micro nutrients (section 3.3) in the treatments.
 The higher Percent filled grains per panicle (PFGP) and Percent filled panicles per plant (PFPP) for RH and the control treatments during 2022 and 2023, relates to the lower Panicles per plant and grains per panicle recorded (Section 3.6.2 & 3.7.2).

 5 CONCLUSION AND RECOMMENDATIONS